socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Microsoft Active Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Compared to earlier Nextcloud versions, no further tweaks need to be done to make Nextcloud work with Active Directory.
-Nextcloud will automatically find the correct configuration in the set-up process.
+Compared to earlier cyfrSpaces versions, no further tweaks need to be done to make cyfrSpaces work with Active Directory. cyfrSpaces will automatically find the correct configuration in the set-up process.

 memberOf / read memberof permissions